ve7gel/MeteoBridgeAuth/README.md

 # Release Notes
 - 1.0.5 20/01/2020
-    - add some error trapping
+    - add some error trapping for bad/missing values from Meteobridge
 - 1.0.4 18/01/2020
    - move create_url call to the start method.
 There's no need to re-create it during each longpoll.
 - 1.0.3 17/01/2020